-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including higher inflation rates and changes in interest rates and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of common stock, resulting from the ongoing COVID-19 pandemic and civil and political unrest in certain countries and regions.
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including higher inflation rates and changes in interest rates and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of common stock, resulting from civil and political unrest in certain countries and regions.
 Our future capital requirements will depend on many factors, including:

-- the timing, scope, progress, results and costs of research and development, testing, screening, manufacturing, preclinical development and clinical trials; - the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for any of our vaccine candidates for which we receive marketing approval; - our potential exercise of the Option (as described below) with Sutro Biopharma, Inc., or Sutro Biopharma; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the U.S. Food and Drug Administration, or FDA, and comparable foreign regulatory authorities, including the potential for such authorities to require that we perform field efficacy studies for our pneumococcal conjugate vaccine, or PCV, candidates, require more studies than those that we currently expect or change their requirements regarding the data required to support a marketing application;

-- the costs of establishing additional manufacturing capacity to meet potential incremental supply requirements following the initial commercial launch of VAX-24; - the costs of building a sales force in anticipation of any product commercialization; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the revenue, if any, received from commercial sales, or sales to foreign governments, of our vaccine candidates for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing our patents or other intellectual property rights; - expenses needed to attract, hire and retain skilled personnel; - · the costs of operating as a public company; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the timing, scope, progress, results and costs of research and development, testing, screening, manufacturing, preclinical development and clinical trials; - the costs of future commercialization activities, including product manufacturing, marketing, sales, royalties and distribution, for any of our vaccine candidates for which we receive marketing approval; - the outcome, timing and cost of seeking and obtaining regulatory approvals from the U.S. Food and Drug Administration ("FDA") and comparable foreign regulatory authorities, which may require more studies than those that we currently expect or change their requirements regarding the data required to support a marketing application; - the costs of establishing additional manufacturing capacity to meet potential incremental supply requirements following the initial commercial launch of VAX-24 or VAX-31 if approved; - our ability to set an acceptable price for our product candidates and obtain coverage and adequate reimbursement from third-party payors; - the costs of building a sales force in anticipation of any product commercialization; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - market acceptance of our product candidates in the medical community and with third-party payors and consumers; - any product liability or other lawsuits related to our products; - the revenue, if any, received from commercial sales, or sales to foreign governments, of our vaccine candidates for which we may receive marketing approval; - the costs to establish, maintain, expand, enforce and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with licensing, preparing, filing, prosecuting, defending and enforcing our patents or other intellectual property rights; - expenses needed to attract, hire and retain skilled personnel; and - · macroeconomic factors that may exacerbate the magnitude of the factors discussed above.